msbaek/memo/Triangulation.md

 > If I get stuck and I don’t know how a complex algorithm should work I’ll write a test for an error case.
 Then I’ll write a test for the simplest non-error case I can think of and return a hard coded value.
 Then I’ll write another test case and see if I can figure out the algorithm at that point.
 In doing so I gain some momentum and perhaps some insight in how the algorithm should behave on an edge case and a few normal cases.

+> first write a test with one assertion
+> the tested method returns a constant
+> then write another assert for the same method
+> → now you have to abstract the correct implementation of the method to make it pass
+> time to remove duplication
+> from TDD by Example, Kent Beck

 ## Triangulation

 어떻게 복잡한 알고리즘을 구현할 지 모르는 상태에 빠지면(getting stuck되면)